 Osteoarthritis (OA) is the most common chronic (long-lasting) joint condition causing pain and stiffness.
 It happens as we advance in age and are constantly using our joints in simple day to day activities, it can however happen at any age especially with the increasing engagement of young adults in sports.
-In Ireland there almost 900,000 suffering of some sort of an arthritis.
+In Ireland, there are, almost nine hundred thousand suffering from some sort of arthritis.

 A normal healthy joint comprises of two bone surfaces covered by cartilage but a joint is not just that, there are other elements all of which can contribute to joint pain each in a different way.

 Synovial membrane.
 A tissue called the synovial membrane lines the joint and seals it into a joint capsule.